James Paul Donahue Jr.: Career

 Having been born into a wealthy family, Donahue never felt the need to earn a living, and indeed he lived lavishly, travelling the world with a valet in tow and staying at the most expensive hotels.
 He was known within his circle by the nickname "Jeem".

-A playboy by nature, he was a gay man at a time when the homosexual act was still illegal.
-Though press agents arranged for him to be seen with female escorts, his pursuits, until he met Wallis Simpson, Duchess of Windsor, were exclusively homosexual.
-In 1950, he was thirty-five when befriended by the Duke of Windsor and the Duchess.
+A playboy by nature, he was a gay man at a time when homosexual acts were illegal.
+Though press agents arranged for him to be seen with female escorts, his pursuits, until he met Wallis, Duchess of Windsor, were exclusively homosexual.
+In 1950, he was 35 when befriended by the Duke of Windsor and the Duchess.
 He claimed he had had a four-year affair with Simpson.
-This claim was verified by Lady Pamela Hicks, daughter of Earl Mountbatten of Burma, a cousin of the Duke of Windsor.
+This claim was verified by Lady Pamela Hicks, daughter of the Earl Mountbatten of Burma, a cousin of the Duke of Windsor.

-Jessie Donahue had several mansions built, including one in Palm Beach, Florida where the Duke and Duchess stayed.
-Jimmy reportedly kicked the Duchess in the shin during the Windsors' visit from the Bahamas where the Duke was Governor during the war.
-During the Harry Oakes murder case in 1943, the Duke turned to the same Miami police officers who had been their bodyguards on this earlier trip to Florida in 1941.

 Donahue died in 1966 at the age of 51.
 He is buried in the Woolworth Family Mausoleum at Woodlawn Cemetery in the Bronx, New York.